graphile-contrib/postgraphile-plugin-connection-filter/README.md

 - Use the `connectionFilterAllowedFieldTypes` and `connectionFilterAllowedOperators` options to limit the filterable fields and operators exposed through GraphQL.
 - Set `connectionFilterComputedColumns: false` to prevent filtering on [computed columns](https://www.graphile.org/postgraphile/computed-columns/).
 - Set `connectionFilterSetofFunctions: false` to prevent filtering on functions that return `setof`.
-- Set `connectionFilterLists: false` to prevent filtering on List fields (Postgres arrays).
+- Set `connectionFilterArrays: false` to prevent filtering on List fields (Postgres arrays).

 Also see the [Production Considerations](https://www.graphile.org/postgraphile/production) page of the official PostGraphile docs, which discusses query whitelisting.